plausible/plausible-tracker/README.md

 trackEvent('signup')
 ```

-As with [`pageView`](#tracking-page-views), you may also provide override values and a callback as the second and third parameters respectively:
+As with [`trackPageview`](#tracking-page-views), you may also provide override values and a callback as the second and third parameters respectively:

 ```ts
 import Plausible from 'plausible-tracker'